 When I say “Paris museum”, you probably think of the Louvre or the Musee d’Orsay.
-You maybe also think long queues, overwhelming buildings, and more tourists than artworks.
+You maybe also think about long queues, overwhelming buildings, and more tourists than artworks.

-And no one knows them better than Emma Jacobs, an illustrator and journalist who’s just released a new book on the topic: The Little(r) Museums of Paris: An Illustrated Guide to the City’s Hidden Gems.
+No one knows them better than Emma Jacobs, an illustrator and journalist who’s just released a new book on the topic: The Little(r) Museums of Paris: An Illustrated Guide to the City’s Hidden Gems.

 Meanwhile, here’s the information about five top museums for your next culture jaunt in Paris.
 I’ve explained them with a few quotes from the podcast episode to give you an idea, but obviously listen to the chat for more.